Safe Sleep

 - Talk or sing softly to your baby before bed.
 Just the sound of your voice is very soothing to your baby.

-- Put your baby in the crib when he or she begins to look tired, but is still awake.
+- Put your baby in the crib when he or she begins to look tired but is still awake.
 Putting babies to bed while they are tired, but still awake, helps them learn to fall asleep on their own.

-- If your baby seems restless at bed time, put your baby to bed 30 minutes earlier.
+- If your baby seems restless at bedtime, put your baby to bed 30 minutes earlier.
 When babies become overtired, they sometimes become energetic and fight off sleep.

 - Play soft music, turn on a fan, or put a ticking clock near your baby’s crib.
 Continuing normal household activities while your baby sleeps helps your baby learn to sleep without silence.